∞ STAGE TWO ∞

 Liberating as that I-70 road show may have seemed, there was no denying the creature bennies of power showers, balanced meals, Mr. Coffee and cable TV.
 Truth telling: I found myself cozying up to the place, a bit too much so for comfort.
 Talk about path of least resistance.
 As usual, Melissa was doing most of the giving, what with her father off on a business trip to Rockford and Rock Island, machine tool samples in his sales cases.

 He was made painfully aware of his daughter’s situation before leaving, however, directing us to separate bedrooms, pledging to weigh in upon return.
 In the meantime, Moon cooked, cleaned, unpacked and reordered our bundles and cartons, aiming to make me feel as ‘at home’ in her old home as possible as the week progressed.
 She pampered me, head to head, and everywhere in between, before stretching things full out on a den room sofabed.

 “I suppose,” Melissa said, making for a coffee break in the kitchen nook.
 “But you’ve a little breathing room here, so why don’t you try for a social services spot, or a little substitute teaching?
-Then you could check out a Ph.D. program right in Chicago—like back at Circle Campus?
+Then you could check out a Ph.D. program right here—like back at Circle Campus?
 I can get into daycare, a crafts studio or something…”